jinghuazhao/INF/tryggve.md

 ### R/QCGWAS

 The version contains fix to the use of HapMap reference as in software-notes above.
 The HapMap data as with code from the packages's quick guide is /data/jinhua/data/QCGWAS.

-## Code extraction

-This is possible with codedown, as noted [here](https://github.com/jinghuazhao/physalia/blob/master/NOTES.md).

 ## A summary of files